James-Zeyu-Li/FreeVideoGameFinder/README.md

 ## Page interaction description:

-There are 3 pages for the application, including the Home page, the Search Game page, and the Explore All Games page.

-- A sidebar is shown on all pages to allow users to navigate the three available pages.
 ### Home Page:

-- This page is a welcome page.
-The page contains a welcome message which greets the user.
+- **Welcome Message**: greets the user.

-	**Features**:

-	- Random Game Selection: The main page also features a button that, when clicked, selects and displays a random game.
+- **Random Game Selection**: A button selects and displays a random game when clicked.

-	- Displaying Game Details: This feature is designed to engage users in discovering free
+- **Displaying Game Details**:Engage users in discovering free

-	- Another random game: If the user wants another random game, click the button again, and another game will be shown.
+- **Another random game**: Allow user todo multiple clicks to display different random games.

 ### Search Game page:

-- This page lets users input and search for games by game title through the input box.

-	**Feature:**

-	- User input: A text box that allows users to input any word or letters they want to search for games with the title containing the input.
+- **User input**: A text box to search games with the title.

-	- Game Title Search: After the button is clicked, any game with the corresponding word or letter will show up with the game details.
+- **Game Title Search**: Display the game details according to the input.

-	- Search result display: Matching games are listed with their details.
-If nothing is entered, all games will be shown.
-An error message is displayed if no matches are found, guiding the user accordingly.
+- **Search result display**: Lists matching games with details, shows all games if no input, and displays an error if no matches are found.

 ### Explore All Games page:

-- Users can view a list of all available games, providing an overview of all game options.

 **Feature:**

 - Display all games: All the games are laid out for users to browse.

-	- Sort by time: The user can sort all games based on release dates.
+- Sort by time: Allows user to sort all games based on release dates.

-	- Filter by genre: Users can filter games by genre.
-Those two customizations allow users to find games that align with their interests.
+- Filter by genre: Enables filtering games by genre, helping users find games that match their interests.

 ## Next steps: